Qualitative Detection Of Feline Coronavirus Antigen

 Feline Coronavirus infection of a breeding population can be avoided with reasonable effort; therefore management of the breeding population should concentrate on reducing the amount of virus load and antibody status in order to reduce the infection risk as much as possible.

-Ideally monitoring the Feline Coronavirus shedding (5 consecutive test as weekly intervals) using our FASTest FCoV strip to help detect easily on-site asymptomatic chronic shedders and to immediately start separation and prophylaxis measurements.
+Ideally monitoring the Feline Coronavirus shedding (5 consecutive tests at weekly intervals) using our FASTest FCoV strip to help detect easily on-site asymptomatic chronic shedders and to immediately start separation and prophylaxis measurements.

 What are the symptoms of Feline Coronavirus?